Seneca-ICTOER/OSM620v1/docs/Labs/lab3.md

 > Your SSH connection will allow you to run the _sconfig_ Server Manager program and load it.
 However, many of it's functions fail over an SSH connection because it relies on background interactive processes that can't run on an SSH session.
 They must be run from the RDP connection, despite it _looking_ the same.
 >
 > For an example of this, run `sconfig` from your SSH session and try to run Windows Updates.
 If it finds any and you try to install them, it will fail.
 This is an SSH+sconfig problem; run the same thing through RDP and it will work fine.

+## Lab 3 Sign-Off

+It’s essential to complete Lab 3 correctly, as the networking setup will be required for all advanced labs.

+When you finish Lab 3, ask your instructor for a sign-off.

+### Sign-Off Checklist

+On _client1_:

+1. Ping _srv1_
+1. Ping _srv2_
+1. SSH into _srv2_
+1. RDP into _srv1_
+1. In Firefox, load the IIS test page at: **10.0.`UID`.1**
+1. In Firefox, test your Internet connection by loading: **eff.org**